victorjz/Udacity-fullstack-P3/README.txt

 http://localhost:8000/catalog/
 -Home page
--Features links to different available categories -Links at bottom offer all items view, categories edit for logged in users
+-Features links to different available categories *Link at bottom offer all items view
+*Link at the bottom for categories edit for logged in users

 http://localhost:8000/catalog/<category>/items
 (The name of the category clicked replaces <category> in the above URL)